Uncategorized

 Introduction:

 The internet is buzzing these days with discussions around NTF’s.
 So, what exactly are NFT’s?
 Are they a fad, or are they here to stay?NFTs stand for non-fungible tokens, which means they are unique items that can’t be replaced, unlike Bitcoin, which is fungible.
-NFT’s are part of the Ethereum blockchain.To put things into perspective, here are some examples of NFTs that exist today:
+NFT’s are part of the Ethereum blockchain.To put things into perspective, here are some examples of NFTs that exist today:- A digital artwork.

 - An essay.